MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform-content.md

 Azure Front Door is used as the only entry point for user traffic.
 If Front Door becomes unavailable, the entire system is at risk.
 Azure guarantees that Azure Front Door will deliver the requested content without error 99.99% of the time.

 The Front Door instance sends traffic to the configured backend services, such as the compute cluster and frontend.
-Such misconfigurations can lead to outages.
+Backend misconfigurations can lead to outages.
 To avoid such situations, catch errors during testing.
 Another common error is missing SSL certificate that can prevent users from using the front end.
 As mitigation, roll back to the previous configuration, re-issue the certificate, if possible.
 However, expect unavailability while changes take effect.

 ### Container Registry

 Azure Container Registry is used to store Open Container Initiative (OCI) artifacts.
 It doesn't participate in the request flow and is only accessed periodically.
 So, a single instance can be considered.

 Container registry is required to exist before stamp resources are deployed and shouldn't have dependency on regional resources.
 Enable zone redundancy and geo-replication of registries so that runtime access to images is fast and resilient to failures.
-If Container registry is unavailable, the instance fails over to replica regions and requests are automatically re-routed to another region.
+If container registry is unavailable, the instance fails over to replica regions and requests are automatically re-routed to another region.
 Expect transient errors in pulling images until failover is complete.
-Failures can also occur if images are deleted unadvertantly, new compute nodes will not be able to pull images, but existing nodes can still use cached images.
+Failures can also occur if images are deleted inadvertently, new compute nodes will not be able to pull images, but existing nodes can still use cached images.
 The primary strategy for disaster recovery is redeployment.
-The artifacts in a container registry can be regenerated from the pipelines.
+The artifacts in a container registry can be regenerated from pipelines.

 It’s recommended that you use the Premium SKU to enable geo replication.
 The zone redundancy feature ensures resiliency and high availability within a specific region.
 In case of a regional outage, replicas in other regions are available for data plane operations.
 With this SKU you can restrict access to the registry through private endpoints.
 This way, only your application can access that service.
 This also ensures that all of the potential throughput is available to your application.

 ### Database

-It's recommended that all state is stored global in an external database.
+It's recommended that all state is stored global in a database separated from regional stamps.
 Build redundancy by deploying the database across regions.
-For mission-critical workloads, data consistency should be a primary concern.
+For mission-critical workloads, data consistency should be the primary concern.
 Also, in case of a failure, write requests to the database should still be functional.

-Data replication in an active-active configuraiton is strongly recommended.
+Data replication in an active-active configuration is strongly recommended.
 The application should be able to instantly connect with another region.
-Al instances should be able to handle read _and_ write requests.
+All instances should be able to handle read _and_ write requests.

 This architecture uses Azure Cosmos DB with SQL API.
 Multi-master write is enabled with replicas deployed to every region in which a stamp is deployed.
 Each stamp can write locally and Cosmos DB handles data replication and synchronization between the stamps.

 Zone redundancy is also enabled within each replicated region.

 For details on data considerations, see <!coming soon>.

 ### Global monitoring

 Azure Log Analytics is used to store diagnostic logs from all global resources.
 It's recommended that you restrict daily quota on storage especially on environments that are used for load testing.
 Also, set retention policy.
 These restrictions will prevent any overspend that is incurred by storing data that is not needed beyond a limit.

 ### Considerations for foundational services

 The system is likely to use other critical platform services that can cause the entire system to be at risk, such as Azure DNS and Azure Active Directory (AD).
 Unavailability of those services is unlikely.
 Azure DNS  guarantees 100% availability SLA for valid DNS requests.
 Azure Active Directory guarantees at least 99.9% uptime.
 Still, you should be aware of the impact in the event of a failure.

 There are hard dependencies on Azure DNS because many Azure services use DNS.
-For instance,
+For instance:

-- Front Door uses Azure DNS to reach the backend and other global services.
+- Azure Front Door uses Azure DNS to reach the backend and other global services.
 - Azure Container Registry uses Azure DNS to fail over requests to another region.

 In both cases, both Azure services will be impacted if Azure DNS is unavailable.
 In the preceding examples, name resolution for user requests from Front Door will fail; Docker images won't be pulled from the registry.
 Using an external DNS service as backup will not mitigate the risk.
 Expect full outage.

 Similarly, Azure AD is used for control plane operations such as creating new AKS nodes, pulling images from Container Registry, or accessing Key Vault on pod startup.
 If Azure AD is unavailable, running components should not affected.
 But, new pods or AKS nodes won't be functional.
 Consider scaling in during this time and expect decreased user experience.

 Expect disruption in the system caused by foundational services that impact the Azure services chosen in the architecture.